zobtube/zobtube/README.md

 As healthy sex life goes in pair of welcoming everyone, ZobTube endorses **LGBTQIA+** community.

 For now, the only reference to some sexual identity is through the definition of actors.
-Only `male`, `female` and `shemale` are supported for now.
+Only `male`, `female` and `trans women` are supported for now.
 But if anything's missing, feel free to create a pull request or a feature request.

 ## :vertical_traffic_light: Getting started